IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/01-overview-1.png)

 The application to support the above process involves a frontend, a business service and a smart contract.
 The latter contains the asset `ProjectPledge`, representing the cause-specific pledge, and the following transactions: `createProjectPledge`, `sendPledgeToGlobalCitizen`, `sendPledgeToGovOrg`, `updatePledge` and `transferFunds`.
 The business service works as middle layer and exposes the REST API.
-It interacts with the smart contract using the Hyperledger Fabric NodeJS SDK.
+It interacts with the smart contract using the Hyperledger Fabric Node.js SDK.
 The transaction invoked on the smart contract updates the ledger.
 All this is depicted in the schematic overview below.

 ![](./images/02-overview-2.png)